Grettis saga: Chapters 86–93

 His half-brother, Þorsteinn Drómundr, later avenges him in a semi-comic scene in Constantinople, where the Norse served as Varangians.
 While in Constantinople, he falls in love with a married woman named Spes, who helps him.
 After Þorsteinn Drómundr completes his mission the two of them decide to spend the rest of their lives in monastic cells in Rome.

 Legacy

 Place-names

 Grettir Ásmundarson was reported to have been from Bjarg in Miðfjörður.
-At Bjarg, Grettir Ásmundarson always had refuge with his mother Ásdís.
+At Bjarg, Grettir Ásmundarson could always find refuge with his mother Ásdís.
 Many place names in the neighbourhood of Bjarg and indeed throughout the county bear the name of the outlaw e.g. Grettishaf, Grettistak and Grettishöfði at Arnarvatn.

 Grettisfærsla

 The late fifteenth-century manuscript Eggertsbók contains the sole surviving text of Grettisfærsla, a poem concerning a character called Grettir which is mentioned in chapter 52 of Grettis saga.
 The poem is notable for its thematic focus on sex and the "indiscriminate sexuality" of its protagonist with both men and women, and even animals, expressed in direct, non-euphemistic language.'